Polynesian v. Caribbean Beach Resort

 While it’s not as good from top-to-bottom, the grounds are lush and provide a relaxing morning walk, the new Centertown area is exceptional, from the interior of the new lobby to Centertown Market, Banana Cabana, and Sebastian’s Bistro.
 Even the outlying room buildings look a lot like Jamaica or Cayman when partially-obscured by palms or if you squint just right.
 There’s a ton to explore at Caribbean Beach, and I love wandering this resort late at night or in the early morning.

-Rooms: Polynesian – Caribbean Beach Resort’s redone rooms are nice, and are why we dubbed the resort “Poly-lite” in the first place a few years ago.
+Rooms: Polynesian – Caribbean Beach Resort’s redone rooms are nice, and are why we dubbed the resort “Poly-lite” in the first place a several years ago.
 These rooms don’t look like budget motel accommodations, and feature a lot of details.
 Thematically, Caribbean Beach Resort has the best rooms of any Moderate.

 However, the rooms at Caribbean Beach are starting to show their age both stylistically and in terms of wear and tear.
 These were among the earliest of Walt Disney World’s “new” rooms, and they’re darker and drearier than more recent counterparts.
 They also lack the functional improvements and space-saving design features that have been incorporated into newer remodels.

-One such remodel is the “Moana Makeover” at Disney’s Polynesian Village Resort.
+Then there’s the “Moana Makeover” at Disney’s Polynesian Village Resort.
 (See our Review, Photos & Video: New Moana Rooms at Polynesian Village Resort for a tour and thoughts on the changes from our most recent hotel stay.)
 The room is packed with custom-made fixtures, furnishings, and Moana decor.
 The furniture is heavy and substantial, feeling high quality and durable.
 These little upgrades imbue the room with a greater sense of luxury, and the Moana styling provides fun Disney touches.

 Size is really the big thing, as the Poly’s rooms are significantly larger than those at Caribbean Beach.
 This can be critically important for families, as trying to fit 4 people into a Moderate Resort room isn’t always easy or comfortable.
 The larger rooms of the Poly give adults and kids more space to spread out, and the addition of the balcony for some separate outdoor space also is huge.